 Waterfalls, Pacific Northwest

-The Pacific Northwest region has many wonderful Waterfalls, from the small unnamed falls on creeks and rivers all over the coast right up to the tallest falls in Canada, which is Della Falls located in Strathcona Park.
+The BC coastal region has many wonderful Waterfalls, from the small unnamed falls on creeks and rivers all over the coast right up to the tallest falls in Canada, which is Della Falls located in Strathcona Park.
 We live in a land of falling water.

 Hike along any river or creek or head up any mountain and you will see what I mean.
-The Pacific Northwest has many trails that will take you to some awesome waterfalls but along these trails, you have the opportunity to view various ecosystems at work and the incredible diversity of its plants, trees and wildlife.
+The coastal region has many trails that will take you to some awesome waterfalls but along these trails, you have the opportunity to view various ecosystems at work and the incredible diversity of its plants, trees, and wildlife.

-You could see grizzle bears, black bears, deer, both black tail and mule deer, roosevelt elk, cougars, wolves and other kinds of small forest creatures along with an incredible display of wildflowers that changes with your elevation.
-As you get up higher, you could see mountain goats or big horn sheep, marmots and again, wildflowers everywhere.
+You could see grizzly bears, black bears, deer, both blacktail and mule deer, Roosevelt elk, cougars, wolves and other kinds of small forest creatures along with an incredible display of wildflowers that changes with your elevation.
+As you get up higher, you could see mountain goats or bighorn sheep, marmots and again, wildflowers everywhere.
 At the base of most waterfalls, in the fall, you can see the salmon as they gather their strength to make the leaps needed to get beyond the falls to the place of their birth.
 This is where the bears gather to fish.
-Along the rivers edge you will see sea wolves as they feast on this bounty, they are a sub-species of the grey wolf.
+Along the river’s edge, you will see sea wolves as they feast on this bounty, they are a sub-species of the grey wolf.
 They are fish eaters.

 Waterfalls are pretty awesome, we will be actively searching out new falls to add to the site.
 It’s quite exciting when you see a waterfall for the first time.